vshn/appcat-service-postgresql/README.md

 * `make build` to build the binary and docker image
 * `make generate` to (re)generate additional code artifacts
 * `make test` run test suite
-* `make package-install` to package the provider and install via Crossplane
+* `make local-install` to install the operator in local cluster
 * `make install-samples` to run the provider in local cluster and apply a sample instance
 * `make run-operator` to run the code in operator mode against local cluster